angelocatalani/angelocatalani.github.io/aboutme.md

 <span class="fa fa-code about-icon"></span>
 I enjoy writing <strong>short & coincise software poems</strong> to solve problems and do innovation &mdash;
 I am proficient with: Python, C/C++, Docker, Terraform, Google Cloud.
-Sometimes, I participate to online coding contest.
+Sometimes, I participate to online coding contest.</br>
 <i>A great discovery solves a great problem, but there is a grain of discovery in the solution of any problem</i>
-- George Pólya, How to Solve It.
+- George Pólya.
 </p>

 <p class="about-text">